“‘Man Was Also in the Beginning with God’” Revelations in Context (2016)

 Since the fifth century, Christian orthodoxy had imposed an almost impassable gulf between the Creator and His creations.5 Humankind, Christians came to believe, was created from nothing.
 God was not a craftsman who refashioned existing materials but wholly different and apart from His creation—mysterious and unknowable.
 The Bible’s parent-child description of God’s relationship to us was understood largely as a metaphor instead of a literal kinship.
 To suggest otherwise, in the estimation of most Christian thinkers, blasphemously lessened God or dangerously elevated humankind.

 The May 6 revelation was bold and new, yet also ancient and familiar.
-As with so many of Joseph Smith’s revelations, it recovered lost truths that were apparently known to biblical figures, in this case John the Baptist.
+As with so many of Joseph Smith’s revelations, it recovered lost truths that were apparently known to biblical figures, in this case the Apostle John.
 It declared that as Christ “was in the begining with the father,” so “man was also in the begining with God.”
 It dismissed the long-held belief in creation out of nothing: “Inteligence or the Light of truth was not created or made neither indeed can be.”6

 The revelation provided additional truth about God and human nature.
 It echoed both the text of the Book of Mormon and David Patten’s hymn by defining truth as “knowledge of things as they are and as they were and as they are to come.”
 These insights into past, present, and future were given “that you may understand and know how to worship and know what you worship.”7 The revelation dealt in particular with God’s past and humanity’s potentially glorious future.
 Jesus Christ, Joseph was told, had progressed to become like His Father.
 He “received not of the fulness at the first” but “continued from grace to grace” until He received His Father’s fulness.
 Likewise, humankind had godlike potential.
 Men and women who keep God’s commandments “receive grace for grace” until they, too, “shall receive of his fulness and be glorified in me as I am glorified in the father.”8 These flashes of insight into “things as they [really] are” recovered an ancient understanding of the relationship of God and His children and narrowed the yawning gap between Creator and creation that Latter-day Saints had inherited from the Christian tradition.